Dex-Sinister/Fate.exe/Objects/Player Ancestor/Readme.txt

 @@ Aspects are stored in one attribute per player: the _aspects attribute.
 Each aspect has a name and a note.
 The format is 'name1`note1|name2`note2...|nameN`noteN'.

 @@ By default, a Fate Core character can have up to 5 aspects: The High Concept, Trouble, and three others.
 @@ This is a dial, and can be changed.
-The _aspects`max attribute on each player (and the Player Parent) is an integer determining the maximum number of aspects.
+The _aspects`data`max attribute on each player (and the Player Parent) is an integer determining the maximum number of aspects.

-&_aspects`max Player Parent=5
+&_aspects`data`max Player Parent=5

 @@ Some aspects may be special.
 In FAE and Fate Core, the first aspect is the High Concept and the second is the Trouble.
 Other Fate-based games have different terminology.
-The attribute _aspects`names stores special names for numbered aspects.
+The attribute _aspects`data`names stores special names for numbered aspects.
 The format is '<number1>.<name1>|<number2>.<name2>...|<numberN>.<nameN>'.
 If an aspect number is not mentioned in this attribute, it won't be given a special name.

-&_aspects`names Player Parent=1`High Concept|2`Trouble|3`Other Aspects
+&_aspects`data`names Player Parent=1`High Concept|2`Trouble|3`Other Aspects

 @@